-3. Execute the script with three arguments, the download directory <download_dir>, the software installation directory <install_dir>, and the directory to be used to store the test data <data_dir>:
+and the script will ask you to specify three directories: the download directory <download_dir>, the software installation directory <install_dir>, and the directory to be used to store the demo data <data_dir>.
+If you do not specify these directories, then the installation script will create them in the current directory with default names.